Biology

 BIO 152.
 Essentials of Anatomy and Physiology.
 4 Credits.

 Essentials of Anatomy and Physiology is an introduction to the basic anatomy and physiology of the human body with an emphasis on the interrelationships among the systems and their maintenance of homeostasis.
 The disruption of homeostasis in several disease models and in the aging process will also be considered.
 This course is designed for students pursuing a degree in selected programs such as practical nursing in Health Information Management.
 Class will focus on the physiology of the body systems while lab will primarily cover anatomy.
 In class and lab students will be expected to engage in independent and collaborative learning through analysis of case studies, problem solving, and hands-on laboratory exercises.
 A considerable amount of time outside of class is required to master course content through case study analysis, disease research, web based programs, and other assignments.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
-Prerequisites: ENG 098, MAT 092, and RDG 098, or placement.
+Prerequisites: ENG 098, MAT 092 or MAT 096, and RDG 098, or placement.

 BIO 203.
 Anatomy and Physiology I (formerly BIO 199).
 4 Credits.

 This course applies the chemical and cellular basis of life to the human body systems focused on control & movement.
 An in-depth-study of the structure and function of the muscular, skeletal, nervous, endocrine and reproductive systems is provided.
 Instruction will actively engage students in their learning of theoretical concepts listed in the course syllabus; students also apply these concepts through hands-on laboratory experiences listed in the course syllabus.
 Students are strongly discouraged from taking BIO 203 concurrently with BIO 204.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
-Prerequisites: Grade of C+ or better in BIO 113 (preferred) or BIO 109 or BIO 118 or BIO 152; ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: Grade of C+ or better in BIO 113 (preferred) or BIO 109 or BIO 118 or BIO 152; ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 BIO 204.
 Anatomy and Physiology II.
 4 Credits.

 This course applies the chemical and cellular basis of life to the human body systems focused on processing & transporting chemicals.
 An in-depth-study of the structure and function of the digestive, cardiovascular, respiratory and renal systems is provided.
 Instruction will actively engage students in their learning of theoretical concepts listed in the course syllabus; students also apply these concepts through hands-on laboratory experiences listed in the course syllabus.
 Students are strongly discouraged from taking this course concurrently with BIO 203.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
-Prerequisites: Grade of C+ or better in BIO 113 (preferred) or BIO 109 or BIO 118 or BIO 152; ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: Grade of C+ or better in BIO 113 (preferred) or BIO 109 or BIO 118 or BIO 152; ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 BIO 205.
 Microbiology.
 4 Credits.

 This is a transferable four-credit laboratory science course.
 It is a required course for the Nursing curriculum at MWCC.
 It is recommended for students planning careers in health sciences or animal and plant sciences and will satisfy a lab science requirement here, or for transfer.
 In addition to a discussion of bacteria, fungi, protozoa, and other parasites, this course will discuss practical applications of the techniques of microbiology to the health care and industrial fields.
 This course is a medically-oriented course that surveys the broad aspects of this field of study.
 Topics include morphology and nutrition of microbes, pathogenic processes, host-defense mechanisms, allergy, antibiotic therapy, and a review of the common diseases of each system of the body.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 As a part of the coursework you may have the potential of being, to some degree, exposed to hazardous material.
 If you are pregnant, wear contact lenses or have other specific health concerns, you should consult your personal physician for advisement concerning your enrollment in the course.
-Prerequisites: Grade of C or better in BIO 113, or BIO 152, or BIO 203 (formerly BIO 199), or BIO 109, or BIO 118 or placement; ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: Grade of C or better in BIO 113, or BIO 152, or BIO 203 (formerly BIO 199), or BIO 109, or BIO 118 or placement; ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.

 BIO 210.
 Genetics.
 4 Credits.